lucydot/slides/Python_0219/notes.md

 ## To remember

 - check there is whiteboard / A-board
+- Make a little slip with what will be covered
 - check what was covered in bash: shell scripts? for loops?
 - who are the helpers?
 - who is teaching part 2?